CoderBuilder22/Project1/README.md

-# Project1
+# Static E-commerce WebSite
-This project aims to introduce fundamental concepts of web development , making it an ideal starting point for beginners.
+This project aims to practice fundamental concepts of web development, including HTML, CSS, and JavaScript.